 As Brown et al. (1996) stated, “If the geographic range of a species is a basic unit of geography, then biogeographic research will depend on how species and their ranges are characterized”.
 Yet, there is no established method for measuring species’ geographic range size (Gaston, 1994).
-Instead, a suite of different methods exists in the literature that captures different aspects of a species’ geographic distribution, and occasionally confusing measures that capture the outer limits of the species’ occurrences with measures that focus on the smaller area within those outer limits in which the species actually occurs (cf. Gaston and Fuller, 2009).
+Instead, a suite of different methods exists in the literature that captures different aspects of a species’ geographic distribution, and occasionally confuses measures that capture the outer limits of the species’ occurrences with measures that focus on the smaller area within those outer limits in which the species actually occurs (cf. Gaston and Fuller, 2009).
 These range size measurement methods can be generally divided into measures that focus on a) quantifying range size in terms of the linear distance between widely separated occurrences, b) measures quantifying range size as a two-dimensional measurement of area within the limits of the species’ occurrences, and c) measures that quantify range size in terms of the number of areas (i.e. grid cells or sites) occupied by the species (Gaston 1996).

-The use of different methods to quantify geographic range size has lead to heated discussions, since each methods generates a different estimate for the geographic range size of the same species.
+The use of different methods to quantify geographic range size has led to heated discussions, since each method generates a different estimate for the geographic range size of the same species [REFS].
 As a result, the various methods have the potential to drastically influence the extinction risk estimates and conservation prioritization status for a species, depending on the metrics and the assumptions the methods are based upon (Hubbell et al., 2008a; Feeley and Silman, 2008; Hubbell et al., 2008b; Feeley and Silman, 2009).
-Further, since species richness maps are commonly generated by overlapping geographic ranges maps for various species in the study area (REF?), the different methods for deriving those geographic range maps can have profound consequences for our estimates of biodiversity and our understanding of its correlation with climatic variables (Swenson et al. 2004).
+Further, since species richness maps are commonly generated by overlapping the geographic range maps for various species in a study area (REF?), the different methods for deriving those geographic range maps can have profound consequences for our estimates of biodiversity and our understanding of its correlation with climatic variables (Swenson et al. 2004).

 Despite the fundamental nature of geographic range size, a quantitative assessment of the best method for estimating range size has not yet been conducted.
 With a variety of methods used in the literature, we might expect that some methods are substantially better than others, with the optimal method providing a high degree of accuracy in its estimate of geographic range size, independent of sample size or the species’ geographic position (e.g. temperate or tropical location).
 Further, some methods may not be suitable for estimating the physical location of the species’ geographic range, but could be very useful for accurately estimating the species’ geographic range size – especially if those methods are easier to compute than generating a species distribution model.